 business types

 A sole trader is a self-employed person who owns and runs their own business as an individual.
-A sole trader business doesn’t have any legal identity separate to its owner, leading many to say that as a sole trader you are…
+A sole trader business doesn’t have any legal identity separate to its owner.
+That leads many to say that as a sole trader you…

 Advantages and disadvantages of a community interest company (CIC)